Self-Drive: New Chitose Airport to Niseko Ski Resort

 I flew to New Chitose Airport from Tokyo Narita Airport.
 I took JetStar airlines, an LCC operating domestic flights all around Japan.
 For those of you who don’t know what LCCs are, you’re in luck, because this will save you lots of money on travel.

-After landing at New Chitose Airport I walked directly to the NICONICO rent a car shuttle bus pick-up area.
+Getting back on track, after landing at New Chitose Airport, I walked directly to the NICONICO rent a car shuttle bus pick-up area located right outside of the Domestic Terminal.
 The bus is shared with three other car rental companies.
 I simply walked over to the bus, told the driver which company I was renting from, and we immediately departed to the rental car shop.
 The shop was just a short ride away – no more than five minutes.
 After getting off of the bus I was instantly welcomed at the front counter.
 There I signed my rental agreement, payed for the car, and then did a quick scratch check of the vehicle.
 The process took about ten minutes.
-The staff was also very nice and helpful.
+The staff were very nice and helpful.

 I chose a car from the SP Class.
 It was a newer vehicle, equipped with snow tires, and a multilingual GPS system (English, Chinese, Korean, and Japanese).
-The roads are very snowy and icy during winter, so snow tires were a must!
+The roads were very snowy and icy, so snow tires were a must!
+Fortunately, the snow tires were included with the vehicle free of charge.
 They handed me my keys and I was ready to begin my great Hokkaido adventure.

 Otaru was not high on my list of places to visit in Hokkaido.
 Otaru is famous for its old-style buildings and picturesque canal and streets.
 From what I read on the internet, people were saying that there was not very much to do and it wasn’t very exciting.
 But I saw that Otaru was on the way to Niseko anyways, and stopping wouldn’t really take too much time, so I decided to ignore what the people on the internet said, and went to see it for myself.
 And thank goodness I did!
 It was definitely a highlight of my trip.